Things to do in Prešov region – 30 places to visit

 Drienica is a village to the north of the city of Prešov.
 It is a well known holiday resort and popular ski destination among the people living in Prešov and surrounding area.

 There is also very popular aquapark that attracts visitors throughout the whole year.
-Surrounded by amazing forests, hills, and mountains Drienica is also great starting point for the hiking trips.
+Surrounded by amazing forests, hills, and mountains Drienica is also a great starting point for the hiking trips.

 16. Minčol peak – the highest peak of Šariš region